Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [ ] Use the default AWS KMS customer master key for S3 in the Lambda function code.
 - [ ] Use the S3 managed key and call the GenerateDataKey API to encrypt the file.
-- [x] Use the GenerateDateKey API, then use that data key to encrypt the file in the Lambda function code.
+- [x] Use the GenerateDataKey API, then use that data key to encrypt the file in the Lambda function code.
 - [ ] Use a custom KMS customer master key created for S3 in the Lambda function code.

 **[⬆ Back to Top](#table-of-contents)**